|

 His own two wives had been true to tedious type.
 One child with the first, two children with the second, good homes, nice cars, fine holidays in the sun, nannies, and boarding schools . . .
 It hadn't mattered: You work too much.
 You're never at home.
 You love your miserable job more than me.
 It was an endless variation on a deadly theme.
 No wonder he'd not been able to keep himself from straying.

-Out from beneath the bare-branched elms, Guy followed the drive in the direction of the lane.
+the direction of the lane.
 It was quiet still, but as he reached the iron gates and swung one of them open, the first warblers stirred from within the bramble, the blackthorn, and the ivy that grew along the narrow road and clung to the lichened stone wall that edged it.
 It was cold.
 December.
 What could one expect?
 But as it was early, there was still no wind, although a rare southeast promised for later that day would make swimming impossible after noon.
-Not that anyone other than he would likely be swimming in December.
-That was one of the advantages of having a high tolerance for cold: One had the water all to oneself.
+Not that anyone other

 That was how Guy Brouard preferred it.
 For swimming time was thinking time, and he generally had much to think about.